UvaCsl/HemoCell/doc/user_guide/Case.rst

                   density       density       diameter      diameter       per particle

         68764  0.1604380013  0.1604380013  1.2985355219  1.2985355219  0.000000000000000 PACKING DONE
-    vikko@the9:~/HemoCell/tools/packCells$ cp RBC.pos ../../examples/newCase/RBC_HO.pos
+    vikko@the9:~/HemoCell/tools/packCells$ cp RBC.pos ../../examples/newCase/RBC.pos

-With the RBC_HO.pos file present in the newCase directory all the pieces should be there to run our first newly created case!
+With the RBC.pos file present in the newCase directory all the pieces should be there to run our first newly created case!

 Running our newly created case